joelclermont/kendo-docs/tutorials/PHP/build-apps-with-kendo-ui-and-php.md

 publish: true
 ---

-# Tutorial: Intro to Building Apps with Kendo UI And PHP
+# Tutorial: Intro to Building Apps with Kendo UI And PHP - Part 1

 This tutorial will walk you through building your first Kendo UI PHP Application.
 It is a two part tutorial in which you will learn...